emmanueletti/lighthouse-web-notes/Week_1/Day_2/w1d2-big-ideas.md

 ```
 * good example:
   * brings needed variables into its own scope
+  * function can be moved into other programs and re-used
   * returns a value that can be used by another function
   * does a single task - creates the hello string